 The full range of available rates varies by state.
-The average 5-year loan offered across all lenders using the Upstart platform will have an APR of 24.83% and 60 monthly payments of $26.36 per $1,000 borrowed.
-For example, the total cost of a $10,000 loan would be $15,817 including a $594 origination fee.
-APR is calculated based on 5-year rates offered in the last 1 month.
+The average 5-year loan offered across all lenders using the Upstart platform will have an APR of 25.05% and 60 monthly payments of $25.80 per $1,000 borrowed.
+For example, the total cost of a $10,000 loan would be $15,478 including a $804 origination fee.
+APR is calculated based on 5-year rates offered in June 2022.
 There is no down payment and no prepayment penalty.
 Your APR will be determined based on your credit, income, and certain other information provided in your loan application.
 Not all applicants will be approved.

-If you accept your loan by 5pm EST (not including weekends or holidays), you will receive your funds the next business day.
+If you accept your loan by 5pm EST (not including weekends or holidays), your funds will be sent on the next business day.
 Loans used to fund education related expenses are subject to a 3 business day wait period between loan acceptance and funding in accordance with federal law.

-When you check your rate, the lending platform will check your credit report.
+When you check your rate, we check your credit report.
 This initial (soft) inquiry will not affect your credit score.
-If you accept your rate and proceed with your application, the lending platform will do another (hard) credit inquiry that will impact your credit score.
-If you take out a loan, repayment information will be reported to the credit bureaus.
+If you accept your rate and proceed with your application, we do another (hard) credit inquiry that will impact your credit score.
+If you take out a loan, repayment information may be reported to the credit bureaus.